PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:18:17
+Last updated: 2024-04-02 19:18:50
-Random Quote: Dreams pass into the reality of action.
-From the actions stems the dream again; and this interdependence produces the highest form of living. - Anaïs Nin
+Random Quote: Some of the best lessons we ever learn are learned from past mistakes.
+The error of the past is the wisdom and success of the future. - Dale Turner